pangteckchun/aws-cloud-dev/aws-assoc-architect.md

 -You are limited to five Elastic IP addresses per VPC.
 - NAT gateway needs to be deployed in the public subnet.
 - Use NAT gateway to allow private subnet to have outbound traffic to the internet; maps private IP to public IP.
-- You use NAT for IP address conservation and also for hiding source IP from private instances from internet services going through NAT --> Internet Gateway --> internet destination.
+- You use NAT for IP address conservation and also for hiding source IP of  private instances from internet services going through NAT --> Internet Gateway --> internet destination.
 - For HA config, deploy VPC across AZs and configure identical subnets across the AZs, with a single Internet Gateway for inbound and outbound traffic management | NAT --> Internet Gateway for private outbound to internet destination | Internet Gateway --> Elastic LB for public inbound to private instances for load distribution.

 ### Elastic Network Interface ###